 Field specificity

 Field-specific terms and jargon can also cause hindrances to the SRS’s accuracy.
-For instance, complicated medical or legal terms can be difficult for the model to understand and can further decrease its accuracy
+For instance, complicated medical or legal terms can be difficult for the model to understand and can further decrease its accuracy.

-- Improving the dataset can enhance speech recognition model accuracy.
+- Improving the dataset can enhance the speech recognition model’s accuracy.
 A larger, more diverse, and high-quality dataset helps the model better understand different accents, dialects, background noise, and speaking styles, leading to more accurate predictions.
 You can work with a data collection service to fulfill all your audio data needs.

 - Knowing the user’s environment before developing the model can be beneficial in understanding what kind of background noise the SRS will be required to ignore.